Hearing Tests For Kids

 Hearing Tests For Children In Melbourne

 DWM Audiology offers hearing assessments for children aged 9 months+.
-Our well known and highly regarded clinic offers extensive experience in hearing assessment, CAPD assessment and misophonia/hyperacusis evaluation and therapy.
+Our well known and highly regarded clinic offers extensive experience in hearing assessment and misophonia/hyperacusis evaluation and therapy.

 Book an appointment with our expert audiologists today to discuss any hearing concerns you may have for your child.
 Give us a call or complete the form below.